When Does the Court Order Alimony

 The payments must be provided for in a divorce or a written agreement

-You can't claim alimony during any year for which you file a joint tax return.
+You can't claim a deduction for spousal support during any year for which you file a joint tax return with that spouse.

-You can't pay alimony during a time when you and your spouse live in the same residence.
+You can't pay spousal support during a time when you and your spouse live in the same residence.

 It has to be specifically noted as spousal support or alimony.